VISIT OUR ART STORE ▶

 Let the masking fluid dry

-Once dry, I'm ready to paint over them!
+Once everything is dry, the artist is ready to paint over them.

 Permanent masking medium also vanishes